 Emily Skor joined Growth Energy as CEO in May 2016.
-She leads the country’s premiere biofuel trade association, representing 100 producers, 89 associate companies, and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, more affordable fuel choices at the pump.
+She leads the country’s premiere biofuel trade association, representing 100 producers, 91 innovative businesses, and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, more affordable fuel choices at the pump.

 Prior to joining Growth Energy, Emily served as Vice President of Communications for the Consumer Healthcare Products Association (CHPA) and as the Executive Director of the CHPA Educational Foundation.
 At CHPA, the national trade association advocating for expanded consumer access to affordable over-the-counter medicines, Skor led the industry’s public affairs, strategic communications, and marketing.